 How Similar are House Cats to Big Cats?

-House cats are similar to big cats in terms of size, but they don’t have the same hunting skills.
+House cats are similar to big cats in size, but they don’t have the same hunting skills.
 They also don’t have the same hunting instincts and prey on smaller animals like mice and birds.
+Cats are one of the most popular pets in the world.
+They are often seen as a substitute for dogs because they are smaller and easier to care for.

-Cats can be found in all sorts of places, including farms, barns, backyards and even inside homes (in some cases).
-Big cats live mostly in the wild; they only come into contact with humans when they need to be rescued or when people choose to keep them as pets.
+However, there is this misconception that cats and big cats are similar in many ways.
+This is not true,e as they have different lifestyles, behavior,s and needs.
+Cats also do not hunt.
+Big cats do.
+Cats can be found in all sorts of places, including farms, barns, backyards,s and even inside homes (in some cases).
+Big cats live mainly in the wild; they only come into contact with humans when they need to be rescued or when people choose to keep them as pets.

 Cats are one of the most popular pets in the world.
 They can be found in nearly every home with a family.
 Cats are also one of the few animals that humans have domesticated.
 But how similar are cats to big cats like lions, tigers, and leopards?